Auto-ICL: In-Context Learning without Human Supervision: Method

 \subsection{Instruction generation}

-In the ICL setting, most existing methods rely heavily on human-crafted instructions \citep{reynolds2021prompt} or use question-answer pairs to devise instruction \citep{honovich2022instruction, zhou2022large}.
+In the ICL setting, most existing methods mainly rely on human-crafted instructions \citep{reynolds2021prompt} or use question-answer pairs to devise instruction \citep{honovich2022instruction, zhou2022large}.
 We propose a novel approach that enables the model to generate instructions autonomously, starting only with queries.
-This two-step process involves the model first interpreting the question and then creating the corresponding instruction.

-Let's begin with the simplest scenario where we only have a query $q$.
+{\textbf{Generating a instruction based on query $q$.}} When we only have access to the query $q$.
 We can ask the model to generate an instruction $\hat{i}$ on $q$.
 We denote this generation path as $q \rightarrow \hat{i}$, referring to this approach as 1-to-1 instruction generation.

-Alternatively, consider a set of queries, either $\hat{Q}$, generated based on the original query $q$, or $Q$, retrieved from a larger dataset (the derivation of $\hat{Q}$ follows the method discussed in the demonstration generation section).
-For each query in the set $\hat{Q} = \{\hat{q}_1, \ldots, \hat{q}_n\}$ or $Q = \{q_1, \ldots, q_n\}$, we generate an associated instruction, resulting in a series of individual instructions, denoted as $\hat{I} = \{\hat{i}_1, \ldots, \hat{i}_n\}$.
-The subsequent step in our method involves synthesizing these individual instructions into a single, comprehensive instruction $\hat{i}$.
-This process assures that the fundamental idea embedded within the instruction remains consistent and is adaptable to all queries within the set.
-The generation paths for this method can be expressed as $q \rightarrow \hat{Q} \rightarrow \hat{I} \rightarrow \hat{i}$ or $Q \rightarrow \hat{I} \rightarrow \hat{i}$.
+{\textbf{Generating instruction based on queries.}} Start from demonstration generation, for each query in the randomly retrieved subset $Q$ or generated subset $\hat{Q}$, we generate a set of reasoning path, denoted as $\hat{CoT}$.
+Then we synthesize these individual paths into a single, general instruction, $(Q, \hat{CoT}) \rightarrow \hat{i}$ or $(\hat{Q}, \hat{CoT}) \rightarrow \hat{i}$.
+The instruction assures each reasoning step in the answer is consistent and applicable to all queries within the dataset.
 Since multiple instructions are consolidated into one general instruction, this method is referred to as N-to-1 instruction generation.
-The generating paths of instruction above are summarized in Table \ref{table:instruction}.

-As the creation of instructions is created upon previously produced demonstrations, we also consider another method that incorporates both the generated demonstration and the subsequent instruction into one context.
-The paths of generation, encompassing the creation of demonstrations and instructions, are further discussed in Section \ref{sec:ablation}.
+The method is visualized in Figure \ref{fig:figure2}, and an actual instruction generated by GPT-3.5-turbo-0301 is shown in Appendix\ref{app:demon-gene}.
+As instructions can be generated upon demonstrations, we also consider incorporating both the demonstration and instruction into a context in the experiment.